 One of the latest countries to join this list is Ireland.
 The Emerald Isle now has its own independent Gambling Regulatory Authority (GRA) that oversees both land-based and online activities.

 We would be remiss if we didn't start with the UK.
-These are the big leagues when it comes to online gambling.
-As you know, the UKGC is in charge of licensing and regulation here.
+This country is in the big leagues when it comes to online gambling.
+The UKGC is in charge of licensing and regulation here, and it is known for its rigorous compliance demands and player protection mandates.

 The UK is often referenced as an inspiration for regulatory updates as they have been known to have strict legislation to protect players and locals.
 It has a massive market size, which is evident by the fact that UK online casinos see high levels of consumer engagement.